billp/TermiNetwork/README.md

 # SimpleNetworking

-## Example
+## Usage

-1. Define your environments by creating a struct like this
+1. Create a swift file called **Environments.swift** and define your environments by creating a struct like this.

 ```swift
 struct Environment {